Skip to main content

 Pass: Every material risk has an owner and a response plan.
 Fail: Known risks exist, but ownership or mitigation is unclear.

 3) Non-Billable Hours Budget List the work across research, approvals, website updates, client communication, and visual updates across live channels: digital, print, apparel, signage, and other active touchpoints.
-Use placeholders: [internal hours], [current billable-rate impact], [external design cost], [legal/trademark cost if relevant], [rollout mode: all at once vs iterative].
+Verify each budget input from current project, finance, legal, trademark, vendor, or source records before use: internal hours, current billable-rate impact, external design cost, relevant legal or trademark cost, and rollout mode.
 Pass: You can absorb the effort without harming delivery or cash flow.
 Fail: The rollout pulls too much capacity from paid work.

 4) Brand Equity Audit Check what you could lose: recognition, mental availability in buying moments, distinctive assets, search history, referral language, and trust cues tied to your current name.
 Pass: You have a clear plan to preserve or transfer those signals.
 Fail: You are likely to remove the cues buyers use to recognize and trust you.